christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

 2. A parent component might not be using the context, but the child does.
 If the parent uses PureRenderMixin it will not render the child when the context updates

-A third challenge to mention here, which exists both using **props** and **context**, is that we loose the possbility to just render components that actually needs to updated.
+A third challenge to mention here, which exists both using **props** and **context**, is that we loose the possbility to just render components that actually needs to update.
 The store is injected from the top on every change.

 ### So can we get the best of both worlds?
 I will go through this section showing how this works on the client and server in parallell.
 Lets get going.